dart-lang/language/working/0546-patterns/records-feature-specification.md

 quite verbose and it means any other code using this bundle of data is now also coupled to that particular class definition.

-Instead, you could wrap them up in a collection like a list, map, or set.
+You can wrap them in a collection like a list, map, or set.
 This is lightweight and avoids bringing in any coupling other than the Dart core library.
 But it does not work well with the static type system.
 If you want to bundle a number and a string together, the best you can do is a `List<Object>` and then the type system has lost track of how many elements there are and what their individual types are.

 You've probably noticed this if you've ever used `Future.wait()` to wait on a couple of futures of different types.
 You end up having to cast the results back